-I was not there at the time Mrs A entered into the hire agreement, so I do not know how exactly the hire agreement was explained to Mrs A, and if any guarantees or promises were made to her.
-As such, I have considered all evidence that is available.
-This includes what Mrs A and MOL have told us, what the hire agreement stipulates, and what MOL's website would have most likely contained around the time when Mrs A was entering into the hire agreement.
+It is not clear whether Mrs H is saying she was advised by MOL or the dealership before entering into the hire agreement that at the end of it she would be allowed to purchase the car, or whether she just assumed this would be the case.
+And, as I cannot see how exactly the hire agreement was explained to Mrs H, and if any guarantees or promises were made to her, I have considered all evidence that is available.
+I have considered what Mrs H and MOL have told us, what the hire agreement stipulates, and what MOL's website would have most likely contained around the time when Mrs H was entering into the hire agreement.

 MOL told our Service that they did previously offer the ability for their customers to be able to buy the hired car, but that this was always a discretionary gesture of goodwill, if requested.
-They explained the option to purchase is no longer available, so MOL can focus on the sustainability of their scheme, and that this was a business decision applied to all their customers.
+They explained the option to purchase is no longer available so MOL can focus on the sustainability of their scheme, and that this was a business decision applied to all their customers.
 They also said that they had no contractual obligation to communicate this to customers, however, to ensure their communications are fair, clear, and not misleading, they took the decision to update their website in November 2023.
-They also told us that the contract between them and Mrs A does not include a term for her to purchase the car at the end of the hire term.
-Therefore, there has been no change to the contract or the terms which Mrs A agreed to.
-They said they confirm that Mrs A has been treated fairly and consistently as compared with any other customer in the same position.
+They also told us that the contract between them and Mrs H does not include a term for her to purchase the car at the end of the hire term.
+Therefore, there has been no change to the contract or the terms which Mrs H agreed to.
+They said they confirm that Mrs H has been treated fairly and consistently as compared with any other customer in the same position.
 So, I have taken this into consideration.

 Considering I do not know what was discussed exactly at the time of the car acquisition, I have also reviewed the hire agreement.
-From this I can see that the top of the agreement is clearly headed 'Hire Agreement' and not, for example, 'Hire Purchase Agreement'.
+From this I can see that the top of the agreement document is clearly headed 'Hire Agreement' and not, for example, 'Hire Purchase Agreement'.
 And the terms of the agreement state that at the end of the hire period the car must be returned to MOL.
-So, I have considered that the hire agreement Mrs A entered into did not give her an option to buy the car.
-Also, as MOL's scheme offers predominantly hire agreements and not hire purchase agreements, I think, had Mrs A wanted a purchase option, she would not have been able to use the scheme at the time she ordered the car, and the benefits they provide.
+So, I have considered that the hire agreement Mrs H entered into did not give her an option to buy the car.
+Also, as MOL's scheme offers predominantly hire agreements and not hire purchase agreements, I think, had Mrs H wanted a purchase option, she would not have been able to use the scheme at the time she ordered the car, and the benefits they provide.